enrique-AMT/From-Novice-to-Master/README.md

 Deep Pink is a chess AI that learns to play chess using deep learning.
 [Here](http://erikbern.com/2014/11/29/deep-learning-for-chess/) is a  blog post providing some details about how it works.

-Our goal for this project is to parallelize this AI for optimal run-time and better reliability.
+This project has been ported to CuPy to help alleviate CPU work and (possibly) accelerate its runtime and enhance capabilities.

 Dependencies
 ============